Last Revision Date: March 1, 2023

 HULFT, Inc. (“Company,” “we”, “us” or “our”) maintains this Privacy Notice (“Privacy Notice”) that summarizes the treatment of information provided or collected on the sites where this Privacy Notice is posted, including, without limitation our website(s) at https://hulftinc.com/ (our “Sites”).
+This Privacy Notice also describes how we treat information provided or collected through our services and other online and offline activities.

 We recommend you read this Privacy Notice in full to ensure you are fully informed.
 However, if you only want to access a particular section of this Privacy Notice, then you can click on the relevant link below to jump to that section.